Capacitor electric vehicle: Capabus

-China is experimenting with a new form of electric bus, known as Capabus, which runs without continuous overhead lines (is an autonomous vehicle) by using power stored in large onboard electric double-layer capacitors (EDLCs), which are quickly recharged whenever the vehicle stops at any bus stop (under so-called electric umbrellas), and fully charged in the terminus.
+China is experimenting with a new form of electric bus, known as a capabus, which runs without continuous overhead lines (as an autonomous vehicle) by using power stored in large onboard electric double-layer capacitors (EDLCs), which are quickly recharged whenever the vehicle stops at any bus stop (under so-called electric umbrellas), and fully charged in the terminus.

-A few prototypes were being tested in Shanghai in early 2005.
-In 2006 two commercial bus routes began to use electric double-layer capacitor buses; one of them is route 11 in Shanghai.
-In 2009 Sinautec Automobile Technologies, based in Arlington, Virginia, and its Chinese partner Shanghai Aowei Technology Development Company are testing, with 17 forty-one seat Ultracap Buses serving the Greater Shanghai area since 2006 without any major technical problems.
-During the Shanghai Expo in 2010, however, 40 super-capacitor buses were being used on a special Expo bus service and owing to the super-capacitors becoming overheated some of the buses broke down.
-Buses in the Shanghai pilot are made by Germantown, Tennessee-based Foton America Bus Company Another 60 buses will be delivered early next year with ultracapacitors that supply 10 watt-hours per kilogram.
+A few prototypes were tested in Shanghai in early 2005.
+In 2006 two commercial bus routes began to use electric double-layer capacitor buses (capabuses), one of them being route 11 in Shanghai.
+In 2009 Sinautec Automobile Technologies, based in Arlington, Virginia, and its Chinese partner Shanghai Aowei Technology Development Company tested with 17 forty-one seat Ultracap Buses serving the Greater Shanghai area since 2006 without any major technical problems.
+During the Shanghai Expo in 2010, however, 40 supercapacitor buses were used for a special Expo bus service, and owing to the supercapacitors becoming overheated some of the buses broke down.
+Buses in the Shanghai pilot are made by Germantown, Tennessee-based Foton America Bus Company As of 2013, another 60 buses were delivered the following year with ultracapacitors that supply 10 watt-hours per kilogram.

-The buses have very predictable routes and need to stop regularly every 3 mi or less, allowing quick recharging at charging stations at bus stops.
-A collector on the top of the bus rises a few feet and touches an overhead charging line at the stop; within a couple of minutes the ultracapacitor banks stored under the bus seats are fully charged.
+The buses have very predictable routes and need to stop every 3 mi or less, allowing quick recharging at charging stations at bus stops.
+A collector on the top of the bus rises a few feet and touches an overhead charging line at the stop, and within a couple of minutes the ultracapacitor banks stored under the bus seats are fully charged.
 The buses can also capture energy from braking, and the company says that recharging stations can be equipped with solar panels.
-A third generation of the product, which will give 20 mi of range per charge or better is planned.
+A third generation of the product which will give 20 mi of range per charge or better is planned.